 Fall River, Massachusetts is home to the Lizzie Borden house, site of the infamous axe murder case of the late 1800’s.
 In 1892, Lizzie was acquitted of murdering her step mother and father.
 It was speculated that she took a hatchet and murdered her mother upstairs in the bedroom and her father on the couch.

 Most notably, an anonymous writer made up a catchy rhyme during the case.
 It goes like this:

 In one of the most prominent cases of the century, Lizzie was found not guilty of both murders.
 Over 100 years later, many still wonder if Lizzie really did murder her parents.
 The wounds (Mrs. Borden had a huge 5 inch hole inside her head) were so gruesome which leads us to wonder what led to such outrage?
 For more in depth info on the case, I recommend reading The Borden Murders.

-It is said that Lizzie still haunts the house today.
+Allegedly, Lizzie still haunts the house today.
 Some claim to have taken a picture of the 2nd floor bedroom and seen a ghost.
 During your tour, they will pass around a picture that someone took during a previous visit.
 The choice is up to you to decide if what they saw really was a ghost!

 Another interesting haunting story…